Meet our Activities Coordinators, Tracy Mercer

-Tracy (left) and Zoe comprise the activities team here at St Thomas.
-Tracy joined us in January 2020 as the Activity Lead and has a wealth of experience in working with residents living with dementia.
+Hello, I'm Tracy and joined St Thomas joined in January 2020 as the Activity Lead and I have a wealth of experience in working with residents living with dementia.

-Tracy and Zoe are passionate about enriching the lives of our residents, and involving the rest of the team at St Thomas, as well as relatives and visitors to the tome.
+Tracy and her assistant Zoe are passionate about enriching the lives of our residents, and involving the rest of the team at St Thomas, as well as relatives and visitors to the home.

 Activities at St Thomas